 All pupils have access to enrichment opportunities within and outside of the school day.
 After school clubs, enrichment days and educational visits are funded by the school for pupils with a pupil premium to ensure they have the same enriched opportunities as their peers.
-100% of PP pupils attended educational visits and enrichment days/activities.
-48% of pupil premium pupils attend after school enrichment clubs or booster clubs.
+100% of PP pupils attended educational visits and enrichment days or events.
+55% of pupil premium pupils attend at least one term of after school enrichment clubs or booster clubs last academic year, which is an increase of 7% from the previous year.
 After school enrichment clubs were offered to pupils with Pupil Premium before they were released to all pupils.
 Parents of pupils with Pupil Premium were individual contacted and informed of this early release.
 This ensured all after school enrichment opportunities were available to all pupils with Pupil Premium and that any 'hard to reach' parents were engaged in the process.
-The school will continue to send out club availability before releasing clubs to the whole school.
-This will then be followed with a phone call to the parent if a pupil with Pupil Premium has not signed up to any clubs to try and encourage attendance of at least one.
-The promotion and celebration of enrichment clubs will also be featured in the newsletter and assemblies - this will help raise the profile and encourage children to attend.
+The school will continue to send out club availability before releasing clubs to the whole school, which is then followed with a phone call to the parent if a pupil with Pupil Premium has not signed up to any clubs to try and encourage attendance of at least one.
+The promotion and celebration of enrichment clubs will also continue to feature in the school celebration assemblies as well as newsletters to ensure the profile of club attendance is raised.

-The school has disseminated a letter to all parents regarding the eligibility for Pupil Premium.
+The school disseminated a letter to all parents regarding the eligibility for Pupil Premium.
 This has ensured all parents are aware of the Pupil Premium Grant and the support it can give to them and their children.

 Homework has been rigorously monitored by class teachers through a tracking system.
 Where homework has not been completed, class teachers have had discussions with parents to offer support and, where necessary, alternates to ensure necessary work is completed.
 Homework engagement was also discussed at parent consultations.
+A Key Stage 2 homework club was also implemented to help pupils and their families with the completion of homework.
 This supported the significance of homework and enabled another opportunity to discuss support and next steps.